Photo Credit: @kristynemarie

 From a ride perspective, this one’s pretty spectacular.
 Lots of action, speed, and I don’t want to throw in any spoilers here but let’s just say that you might encounter a certain someone who must not be named along the journey.

 OK, all this escaping has made me thirsty.
 Butterbeer time!
 Today, I’m having cold Butterbeer but you can also try hot and frozen.
 Not to mention Butterbeer ice cream, fudge, and potted cream.
 If the opportunity to try each of these isn’t a great enough reason to spend more than one day at Universal Studios Florida, I don’t know what is.

 PRO TIP: Enjoy your Butterbeer on the move and do some exploring.
 Be sure to go to Ollivanders and watch the wand choose the wizard, check out a performance from Celestina Warbeck and the Banshees, and explore the dark corners of Knockturn Alley.

 Right outside of Diagon Alley is an unsung culinary hero at Universal Studios Florida: the London Taxi Cart.
 This is a perfect spot to fuel up before you hit more attractions; I recommend the Shepherd’s Pie Jacket Potato and grabbing a nice spot to eat right there along the waterway.

 Next up is MEN IN BLACK Alien Attack, a must-do for any day spent in Universal Studios Florida.
 I won’t post my score from the ride because, honestly, I don’t want to be trolled in the comments below.
 Look, I know I’m bad at this, OK?
 Let’s drop it.
-Anyway, this is another classic attraction with animatronics, awesome sets, and a fun storyline.
+Anyway, this is another classic attraction with animatronics, intricate sets, and a surprising storyline.